uchicago-capp-camp-2025/python-lab/README.md

 If you'd like a hint take a look at hint3.md.

-When complete, make another commit!
+Once resolved, be sure to commit!

 ## Part 5 - Logic Error